 There are many cards out there and each of them are different.
 Choose wisely, young grasshopper.
 Chase’s Ultimate Rewards and American Express’ Membership Rewards are the two leading rewards programs.
 Here are a couple of options to earn their points and a couple cards with their transfer partners.

-The best American Express card is the Starwood Preferred Guest® Credit Card from American Express 10,000 Starpoints on first spend and 15,000 more after spending $5k in 6 months.
-Starpoints can not be transferred to Membership Rewards, but are very valuable.
-Check out the Noob’s SPG Review.
+- The best American Express card is the Starwood Preferred Guest® Credit Card from American Express - Check out the NOOB REVIEW.

 More hot credit card deals can be found on my Sick deals page.

 When you apply for a rewards credit card, the bank backing that specific card will do what is called an “inquiry” on your credit.
 This initial inquiry to see if you are credit worthy will result in a 2-5 point ding on your credit report.
 Your score will easily recover from this initial ding, but by keeping all the negative impact on your credit score to one day, it allows your credit score to bounce back.